 It is your responsibility to provide current insurance cards at time of service, you may be responsible for the charges if you do not provide them to us in a timely fashion.

-In order to prevent fraud, you will be asked to provide a valid US government issued photo ID at your
+In order to prevent fraud, you will be asked to provide a valid photo ID at your first visit.

 Our office participates in a variety of insurance plans.
 It is important for you to verify if our doctors are providers in your plan.
 It is your responsibility to get a referral if your insurance requires one.
 If you do not, you will be responsible for all charges and considered a self pay patient.